-- Native Supported: The object syntaxes of source and target databases are compatible. - UGO Supported: UGO can convert the object syntax of source database to be compatible with the target database. - Supported with Risk: UGO can convert the object syntax of source database to be compatible with the target database, but there may be some performance or functional differences after conversion. - Unsupported Objects: UGO cannot convert the object syntax of source database to be compatible with the target database.
+- Conversion compatibility: UGO can convert the object syntax of source database to be compatible with the target database. - Partial compatibility: UGO can convert the object syntax of the source database to be compatible with the target database, but there may be some performance or functional differences after conversion.
+Before performing syntax conversion, you can select a new conversion configuration that meets the customer's service requirements. - Incompatibility: UGO cannot convert the object syntax of the source database to be compatible with the target database.